XRPLF/xrpl-dev-portal/content/gateway_guide.md

 The first requirement to bouncing payments is [robustly monitoring for incoming payments](#robustly-monitoring-for-payments).
 You do not want to accidentally refund a user for more than they sent you!
 (This is particularly important if your bounce process is automated.)
 The [Partial Payment Flag Gateway Bulletin](https://ripple.com/files/GB-2014-06.pdf) explains how to avoid a common problem.

 Second, you should send bounced payments as Partial Payments.
 Since other Ripple users can manipulate the cost of pathways between your accounts, Partial Payments allow you to divest yourself of the full amount without being concerned about exchange rates within the Ripple network.
 You should publicize your bounced payments policy as part of your terms of use.
+Send the bounced payment from an automated hot wallet or a human-operated warm wallet.

 To send a Partial Payment in Ripple-REST, set the `partial_payment` field to true in the object returned by the [Prepare Payment method](ripple-rest.html#prepare-payment) before submitting it.
-Set the `source_amount` to be equal to the `destination_amount` and the `slippage` to `"0"`.
+Set the `source_amount` to be equal to the `destination_amount`. and the `slippage` to `"0"`.
+As long as your hot and cold wallets only send the currencies that your cold wallet issues, you should also remove the `paths` field, which is not necessary for simple payments.
+You should always specify your cold wallet as the issuer of the funds you want to deliver.
+(You can specify the issuer in the Prepare Payment request, or modify the `issuer` field of the `destination_amount` in the object you get back.)

-Third, it is conventional that you take the Source Tag from the incoming payment (`source_tag` in Ripple-REST) and use that value as the Destination Tag (`destination_tag` in Ripple-REST) for the return payment.
+It is conventional that you take the Source Tag from the incoming payment (`source_tag` in Ripple-REST) and use that value as the Destination Tag (`destination_tag` in Ripple-REST) for the return payment.

 To prevent two systems from bouncing payments back and forth indefinitely, you can set a new Source Tag for the outgoing return payment.
 If you receive an unexpected payment whose Destination Tag matches the Source Tag of a return you sent, then do not bounce it back again.

 The following is an example of a [Ripple-REST Submit Payment request](http://localhost/ripple-dev-portal/ripple-rest.html#submit-payment) to send a return payment.
-Particularly important fields include the [*destination_tag*](#source-and-destination-tags), setting `"slippage": "0"`, and `"partial_payment": true`:
+Particularly important fields include the [*destination_tag*](#source-and-destination-tags), setting `"slippage": "0"`, `"partial_payment": true`, the lack of a `"paths"` field, and the `issuer` of the `destination_amount` being the cold wallet:

 ```
-POST /v1/accounts/{address}/payments?validated=true
+POST /v1/accounts/rBEXjfD3MuXKATePRwrk4AqgqzuD9JjQqv/payments?validated=true

 {
   "secret": "sn3nxiW7v8KXzPzAqzyHXbSSKNuN9",